-Crystal Lakes Trail is a 5 mile moderately trafficked out and back trail located near Paradise Inn, WA that features a lake and is rated as moderate.
+Crystal Lakes Trail is a 5 mile moderately trafficked out and back trail located near Paradise Inn, Washington that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible from July until October.

 From Seattle, east on I-90, south on I-405 and then south on Highway 169 to Enumclaw.
 In Enumclaw, south on Highway 410, 4.6 miles past junction with Crystal Mountain Boulevard find a small (easy to miss) trailhead on left.

 Dense forest with great view points, there was only a small vista of rainier at the beginning of the hike but it was a gorgeous one nonetheless.
 The lake itself was very small and secluded, I'll upload some pictures I took.
 Awesome hike

 great hike, one of my favorites this summer! the trail itself is in great shape...no rocks or roots to trip on! i went today, one of the hottest days of the summer. it could have been the heat or the altitude, but it did seem a little more difficult than i expected.
 But definitely worth it. if you go in the summer, it will be extra grueling in the direct sun closer to the end of the trail.
 Over all, steep but definitely doable as a moderate hike.
 I didn't see much of rainer ( other than a quick glimpse thru the trees on the way up) so on the way back down, i took the fork towards crystal peak.
 This added an additional 5 miles (when you are going down, its a left turn to get on this trail). really great views of mt rainer on the peak trail!! both trails are marked well, including mileage. can't wait to go back soon!!

 The trail is long and steep.
 If you're not used to the high altitude it will be even harder than expected, but if you have water and are in decent shape you shouldn't have any problems getting to the top.
 The views at the top are absolutely worth it!